jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 **See the [Project 3 Expectations Guide](p3_roll_your_own_expectations.md) for detailed examples, technical guidance, and links to relevant course materials for each category.**

 ## IV.
-Milestones
+Milestones & Deliverables

-1. **Proposal:**
+This project has five separate submissions in MyCourses, each with its own dropbox:

+1. **Proposal (10%)** - Due early in the project timeline
-   - See Section V (Proposal) below for detailed Proposal requirments.
+   - See Section V below for detailed requirements

-2. **Prototype / Code Checkpoint:** Create a working draft of your project.
-This is essentially a "code check-in" to ensure you're making progress.
-See MyCourses dropbox for the due date. *(5% of project grade - basically free points for submitting your work-in-progress)*
+2. **Prototype/Checkpoint (5%)** - Due mid-project
+   - Working draft showing progress (basically free points for submitting work-in-progress)
+   - See MyCourses dropbox for due date

+3. **Final Code Submission (65%)** - Due final exam week
+   - Your completed Flutter project
-3. **Final App:** Final project deliverable is due final exam week - see MyCourses dropbox for the due date and submission instructions. *(85% of project grade - broken down as 15% video demo, 70% code submission)*
+   - See MyCourses dropbox for due date and submission instructions

-4. **Documentation**
+4. **Documentation (5%)** - Due final exam week
+   - Separate PDF submission explaining your project and features
-   - See Section V (Proposal) below for detailed Proposal
+   - See Section VII below for detailed requirements

-5. **Video Demonstration**
+5. **Video Demonstration (15%)** - Due final exam week
+   - 3-5 minute video showcasing your work
-   - See Section VI (Video Demonstration) below for detailed video requirements
+   - See Section VI below for detailed requirements

+> ⚠️ **Important:** These are SEPARATE submissions in MyCourses.
+Make sure you submit to all five dropboxes!

 ## V. Proposal